FarhanHamim/llm-token-calculator/README.md

 # Deployment 🚀
 GitHub Pages:
-i.
-Go to repository Settings > Pages ii.
-Select branch main and folder / (root) iii.
-Save - Your site will be at:
+1. Go to repository Settings > Pages
+2. Select branch main and folder / (root)
+3. Save - Your site will be at:

 ```
 https://<your-github-username>.github.io/<repository-name>/